Glued laminated timber: Manufacturing

-The manufacturing of glulam is typically broken down into four steps: drying and grading the lumber, joining the lumber to form longer laminations, gluing the layers, and finishing and fabrication.
+Drying and grading the lumber

 The lumber used to produce glulam may come to the manufacturers pre-dried.
-A hand-held or on the line moisture meter is used to check the moisture level.
+A hand-held or on-the-line moisture meter is used to check the moisture level.
 Each piece of lumber going into the manufacturing process should have a moisture content between 8% and 14% in accordance with the adhesive used.
 Lumber above this threshold is redried.
 Knots on the ends of the dried lumber are trimmed.
 Lumber is then grouped based on the grade.

+Joining the lumber to form longer laminations

 To create lengths of glulam longer than those typically available for sawn lumber, the lumber must be end-jointed.
-The most common joint for this is a finger joint, 1.1 in in length that is cut on either end with special cutter heads.
+The most common joint for this is a finger joint, 1.1 in in length, that is cut on either end with special cutter heads.
 A structural resin, typically RF curing melamine formaldehyde (MF) or PF resin, is applied to the joint between successive boards and cured under end pressure using a continuous RF curing system.
 After the resins have cured, the lumber is cut to length and planed on each side to ensure smooth surfaces for gluing.

+Gluing the layers

 Once planed, a glue extruder spreads the resin onto the lumber.
 This resin is most often phenol-resorcinol-formaldehyde, but PF resin or melamine-urea-formaldehyde (MUF) resin can also be used.
 For straight beams, the resinated lumber is stacked in a specific lay-up pattern in a clamping bed where a mechanical or hydraulic system presses the layers together.
 For curved beams, the lumber is instead stacked in a curved form.
 These beams are cured at room temperature for 5 to 16 hours before the pressure is released.
 Combining pressure with RF curing can reduce the time needed for curing.

+Finishing and fabrication

 The wide-side faces of the beams are sanded or planed to remove resin that was squeezed out between the boards.
 The narrow top and bottom faces may also be sanded if necessary to achieve the desired appearance.
 Corners are often rounded as well.
 Specifications for appearance may require additional finishing such as filling knot holes with putty, finer sanding, and applying sealers, finishes, or primers.